neirbowj/pkg/README.md

 	- /usr/local/share/foo-1.0
 	- /path/to/directory: {uname: foouser, gname: foogroup, perm: 0755}

-This allows to override the users, groups and mode of files and directories during package creation, like for example this allows to create a package containing root files without being packaged by the root user.
+This allows the package creator to override the user, group, and mode of any file or directories during package creation.
+For example, one could create a package containing root-owned files without being creating the package as the root user.

 ##### MTREE\_DIRS

-This is optional, this is used by the package the same way it is done by the legacy tools which means the MTREE is extracted in prefix before each installation.
+This file is optional, and is used by the package the same way the legacy tools do, which means the MTREE is extracted in the package prefix before each installation.

-In the future we hope that mtree will be deprecated in favour of a hier package or in single MTREE that won't be customisable in per package basis and because pkgng supports packing of empty directories, per package MTREE makes no sense any more.
+In the future we hope that `mtree` will be deprecated in favour of a `hier` package or a single MTREE that won't be customisable on a per-package basis.
+A per-package MTREE makes no sense any more, because pkgng supports packing empty directories.

 <a name="localdb"></a>
 ### Local database